Adelaide: 21st century

 In the early years of the 21st century, a significant increase in the state government's spending on Adelaide's infrastructure occurred.
 The Rann government invested A$535 million in a major upgrade of the Adelaide Oval to enable Australian Football League to be played in the city centre and more than A$2 billion to build a new Royal Adelaide Hospital on land adjacent to the Adelaide Railway Station.
 The Glenelg tramline was extended through the city to Hindmarsh down to East Terrace and the suburban railway line extended south to Seaford.

 Following a period of stagnation in the 1990s and 2000s, Adelaide began several major developments and redevelopments.
 The Adelaide Convention Centre was redeveloped and expanded at a cost of A$350 million beginning in 2012.
 Three historic buildings were adapted for modern use: the Torrens Building in Victoria Square as the Adelaide campus for Carnegie Mellon University, University College London, and Torrens University; the Stock Exchange building as the Science Exchange of the Royal Institution Australia; and the Glenside Psychiatric Hospital as the Adelaide Studios of the SA Film Corporation.
-The government invested more than A$2 billion to build a desalination plant, powered by renewable energy, as an 'insurance policy' against droughts affecting Adelaide's water supply.
+The government invested more than A$2 billion to build a desalination plant, powered by renewable energy, as an "insurance policy" against droughts affecting Adelaide's water supply.
 The Adelaide Festival, Fringe, and Womadelaide became annual events.

-The COVID-19 Pandemic had an impact the economy and resident life of the city.
-Comparing to other major cities in Australia, Adelaide is less affected.
-The city only went to fully lockdown twice since the beginning of the pandemic, once in November 2020 (4 days) and another once in July 2021 (7 days), despite being the nearest city to Melbourne (262 days of lockdown) with 1 million or more population.